-Hotel rates are a stark contrast to those in Western Europe.
-Even in peak season you have the luxury of choosing from a range of accommodations without emptying your pockets.
-Stay at the Hotel Gellért, one of the oldest hotels in the Buda district on the banks of the Danube.
-The biggest advantage is easy access to the hotel’s Turkish steam bath and spa.
+Budapest is easily one of the cheaper major cities in Europe.
+Budapest hotels rates are much lower than their counterparts in Western Europe and its is relatively easier to find a range of accommodations to suit your budgets even in peak season.
+We would recommend a stay at the Hotel Gellért, one of the oldest hotels in the Buda district on the banks of the Danube.
+We never got to try it, but the biggest advantage of the hotel is the easy access to the hotel’s Turkish steam bath and spa.
+However that said, there are quite a few stand alone baths spread across the city.
 The architecture of the hotel is worth a look, with high domed ceilings and art nouveau interiors that recall the city’s glorious days as the capital of the Austro-Hungarian Empire.
 The Gellert Hill, offering one of the best views of the city, is just a hop, skip and a jump away.
 When you’re back at the hotel after taking in the views, stop by the coffee shop downstairs for cakes, pastries and fabulous ice cream.

 If you’re a Michael Jackson fan you may want to stay at the Kempinski Hotel Corvinus, though the lavishly decorated presidential suite where he was put up might be a bit out of reach for most.
 You can, however, take a room with a view of the makeshift memorial to Jackson: It’s a tree covered in pictures, posters, letters and other tributes that have been stapled to the bark by fans.